Art Conservation Workshop Study Program In Italy

 - Cappella Sansevero, Napoli (optional, entrance ticket not included in tuition fee).

-*Field trips and projected itinerary are subject to changes depending on weather conditions, museum and third parties operating hours, and unforeseen circumstances.
+*Field trips and projected itinerary are subject to changes depending on weather conditions, museum and third-party operating hours, and unforeseen circumstances.

 This is a hands-on and in-situ workshop to complement studies in the fields of conservation, arts, history & anthropology, archaeology, etc. It is open to students and those keen on understanding the processes of restoration & preservation of art and cultural heritage.